 And returns to what has been forgot.

-Thus, he helps everything return to its original nature, but dares not act.
+Because he assists everything to return to its true nature, he dare not act.

-The ancients were good at practising the path,
+The ancients were good at following the path,

 Betrays the state.

-He who does not use his cunning to govern the state
+He who does not use his knowledge to govern the state

 Is a blessing to the state.

-Truly, we say that this is the profound virtue.
+Truly, I say this is the profound virtue.

 The profound virtue is deep!